 - Colindale - a new station building with step-free access and new pedestrian and cycle links will help to support around 10,000 new homes planned in the area

-- Healthy High Streets - as part of the Healthy Streets initiative, we will install new decorative "Welcome to Hendon" signage, cycle parking, new trees and refreshed planters around Hendon Central Tube station
+- Healthy High Streets - as part of the Healthy Streets initiative, we are installing new decorative 'Welcome to Hendon' signage, cycle parking, new trees and refreshed planters around Hendon Central Tube station

 Bus network changes

 From time to time - after consulting the public - we alter bus routes to reflect changing patterns in demand.
 We also make temporary changes, often because of road works.
 See the latest bus changes.

 From 25 October 2021, the central London Ultra Low Emission Zone (ULEZ) is expanding to create a single, larger zone up to the North Circular Road (A406) and South Circular Road (A205).
 This is part of the commitment by the Mayor and ourselves to help every Londoner breathe cleaner air.